NASCAR Charity Fishing Tournament

 Friday, Nov.
 15th was the 16th annual Hot Rods & Reels Charity Fishing Tournament to help find a cure or “put the brakes” on paralysis.
 This fishing tournament is a fantastic opportunity to experience not only Florida outdoors but also getting the chance to meet top-level NASCAR drivers.
 The 2019 NASCAR Charity Fishing Tournament was about to begin!

 At Hot Rods & Reels, NASCAR drivers team up with NHRA Hall of Fame drag racer Darrell Gwynn to raise awareness of spinal cord injury research and people living with paralysis, and to donate a custom wheelchair.
-Each wheelchair is presented and donated to a recipient in dire needs.
-After careful selection, our recipient was a great candidate for this years wheelchair.
+Each wheelchair is presented and donated to a recipient in dire need.
+After careful selection, our recipient was a great candidate for this year’s wheelchair.